Questions and Answers

 You have a few options on how to appeal the assessment:

-1) The quickest and easiest way is to fill out the online appeal form.
+1) The quickest and easiest way is to request an appeal form.

 2) Mail your appeal to 120 Amsterdam Road, Daleville, VA 24083.